The Classic Girls Night

 The official beverage of ladies' night is a bottle of wine.
 I suggest buying several depending on the amount of guests attending that evening.
 I personally feel as though you can never go wrong with a nice white wine but do not be afraid purchase a bottle or two of a red one.

 Once you have secured your bottles of wine, that doesn't mean you have to stop there.
 Shake it up and try something fun!
 Recently me and my friends got together and made wine floats!
 It was a really fun and simple idea.
-We poured Marcel Pierre over some vanilla ice cream.
+We poured Marcel Pierre over some vanilla ice cream and the rest is history.